MSN: Multi-Style Network for Trajectory Prediction: Experiments

 \subsection{Visualization}

-We display several prediction results of both \MODELD~and \MODELG~on \ETHUCY~and SDD to show the performance qualitatively in \FIG{fig_vis}.
+We display several prediction results of both \MODELD~and \MODELG~on \ETHUCY~and SDD to show qualitative performance in \FIG{fig_vis}.
 Blue dots represent the target agents' observed coordinates, and green dots are their groundtruth future coordinates.
 Yellow dots are deterministic predictions given by \MODELD~(outputs totally $N = K_c = 20$ trajectories at once implementation), and heatmaps are the spatial distributions of the predicted trajectories given by \MODELG.
 Results demonstrate that the two-stage multi-style \MODEL~has provided multiple styles of predictions, such as pedestrians going ahead, turning around the crossroad, resting, and bicycles turning right or going ahead (but not turning left) at the roundabout.
-It is worth noting that in the prediction scene of the intersection shown in the bottom row in \FIG{fig_vis}, our model gives a variety of future predictions with sufficient style differences, such as turning right, going forward, turning left, etc. All the above predictions prove the effectiveness of the proposed multi-style prediction strategy qualitatively.
+In the intersection scene shown in the bottom row in \FIG{fig_vis}, it makes a variety of future predictions with sufficient style differences, such as turning right, going forward, turning left, etc. All the above predictions qualitatively prove the proposed multi-style prediction strategy's effectiveness.